DFDT: Dynamic Fast Decision Tree for IoT Data Stream Mining on Edge Devices: Introduction

 \section{Introduction}

-The Internet of Things (IoT) connects a vast network of physical devices, generating massive, high-speed data streams.
-To extract valuable insights from this ever-growing stream of raw sensor data, the edge computing paradigm has emerged as a key enabler for low-latency IoT applications and 5G networks, bridging the gap between cloud services and end-users.
+The Internet of Things (IoT) connects a vast network of physical devices, generating massive, high-speed data streams \cite{gaber2014data}.
+To extract valuable insights from this ever-growing stream, the edge computing paradigm has emerged as a key enabler for low-latency IoT applications and 5G networks, bridging the gap between cloud services and end-users \cite{lourencco2025device}.
 However, benefiting from edge solutions not only implies bringing machine learning models for real-time inference, but also continuous updates to adapt to the evolving nature of unbounded streams.
-Unlike batch learning, where all training data is available upfront, data streams arrive incrementally.
-Thus, making models susceptible to becoming outdated, especially due to concept drifts, i.e., changes in data distribution over time \cite{gama2010knowledge}.
+Unlike batch learning, where all training data is available upfront, data streams arrive incrementally \cite{gama2010knowledge,lourencco2025context}.
+Thus, making models susceptible to becoming outdated, especially due to concept drifts, i.e., changes in data distribution over time.

-To circumvent these challenges, many stream mining algorithms have been proposed, with tree-based methods being the state-of-the-art for tabular data sources.
-Their success can be attributed to approximation-based splitting \cite{domingos2000mining}, with incrementally updated statistical summaries of entropy-based metrics, e.g. information gain, to determine whether the observed utility of a split is statistically significant when the data distribution is unknown, e.g. via the Hoeffding bound (HB).
-To find the split value, for categorical attributes, one can simply do a split for each category, and group them by similarity criteria \cite{domingos2000mining}, while for continuous attributes, one can compute the Gaussian for each combination with the target classes and select the highest posterior probability \cite{gama2004forest}.
+To circumvent these challenges, many stream mining algorithms have been proposed, with extensions of the Very Fast Decision Tree (VFDT) \cite{domingos2000mining} being the state-of-the-art for tabular data sources.
+Their success can be attributed to approximation-based splitting, with incrementally updated statistical summaries of entropy-based metrics, e.g. information gain, to determine whether the observed utility of a split is statistically significant when the data distribution is unknown, e.g. via the Hoeffding bound (HB).
+This enables trees to grow incrementally, refining their partitions of the input space as more data arrives.
+However, uncontrolled tree growth can lead to excessive memory usage and reduced adaptability.

-Moreover, combining these into ensemble strategies is another effective approach.
-Upon a concept drift, the diversity among trees can be exploited as some local minima are less affected than others.
-Affected components can be dynamically deleted, added, and combined with a voting scheme, weighting different weak learners based on their past performance \cite{gomes2017adaptive,gunasekara2024gradient}.
-However, with data stream researchers shifting their focus to ensemble-based solutions prioritizing increased predictive performance, these come at the cost of higher resource consumption, increased latency, and greater memory requirements.
-This trade-off is particularly problematic in memory-scarce edge environments, making it essential to revisit strategies that allow to control the tree growth efficiency, by delaying the expansion of less confident branches.